Community & Courageous Advocacy

 Each year we support Save the Children's Christmas Jumper day.
 We hold a competition to decorate our own jumpers as well as donate to the charity when we wear ours to our school Christmas lunch.

-Last year the worship team have decided to support Toilet Twinning.
-They lead activities across the school including collections at the end of performances and mufti days in order to fund a toilet block being built.
+Last year the worship team decided to support Toilet Twinning.
+They led activities across the school including collections at the end of performances and non-uniform days in order to fund a toilet block being built.

 The eco team have worked hard to end ‘single use plastics’ in school.
 They campaigned to have multi use plastic cups at school events e.g. bonfire night celebrations.
 They also had a stall at the Christmas fair, detailing how families might reduce waste at Christmas time.
 In addition, echo team have also focussed on clothes waste.
 They recently raised over £300 by asking families to donate clothes that were no longer worn.